MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

 # Using MSAL.NET with Integrated Windows Authentication (IWA)

+>![NOTE]
+>Public client applications should use [WAM](wam.md) on Windows.
+WAM can login the current windows user silently.
+This workflow does not require complex setup and it even works for personal (Microsoft) accounts.

-If your desktop or mobile application runs on Windows, and on a machine connected to a Windows domain - AD or AAD joined - it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
+If your desktop or mobile application runs on Windows and on a machine connected to a Windows domain (AD or AAD joined) it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
 No UI is required when using the application.

-### Use WAM instead

-Public client applications should use WAM on Windows.
-WAM can login the current windows user silently.
-See [WAM](./wam.md).
-This does not require complex setup and it even works for Personal accounts.

-### Constraints
+### IWA Constraints

 - **Federated** users only, i.e. those created in an Active Directory and backed by Azure Active Directory.
 Users created directly in AAD, without AD backing - **managed** users - cannot use this auth flow.
 This limitation does not affect the Username/Password flow.
 - Does not work for MSA users.
 For MSA uses try out [WAM](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/wam)